Maximal subgroups of non-torsion Grigorchuk-Gupta-Sidki groups: Introduction

 An important type of subgroup of the automorphism group of an infinite spherically homogeneous rooted tree is one having subnormal subgroup structure similar to the corresponding structure in the full group of automorphisms of the tree.
 These subgroups are termed branch groups; see Section 2 for the definition.

-The study of maximal subgroups of finitely generated branch groups began with the work of Pervova~\cite{Pervova3, Pervova4}, who proved that the Grigorchuk groups and the torsion GGS-groups do not contain maximal subgroups of infinite index.
+The study of maximal subgroups of finitely generated branch groups began with the work of Pervova~\cite{Pervova3, Pervova4}, who proved that the torsion Grigorchuk groups and the torsion GGS-groups do not contain maximal subgroups of infinite index.
 Bondarenko~\cite{Bondarenko} gave the first example of a finitely generated branch group that does have maximal subgroups of infinite index.
-His method does not apply to groups acting on the binary and ternary trees.
-However, recently Francoeur and Garrido~\cite{FG} provided the first examples of finitely generated branch groups, acting on the binary tree, with maximal subgroups of infinite index.
-Their examples are the non-torsion Sunic groups.
+His method does not apply to groups acting on the binary and ternary rooted trees.
+However, recently the first author and Garrido~\cite{FG} provided the first examples of finitely generated branch groups, acting on the binary rooted tree, with maximal subgroups of infinite index.
+Their examples are the non-torsion \v{S}uni\'{c} groups.
 For an extensive introduction to the subject of maximal subgroups of finitely generated branch groups, we refer the reader to~\cite{FG}.

-Francoeur and Garrido (see~\cite{Francoeur}) have further shown that certain non-torsion GGS-groups, namely the generalised Fabrykowski-Gupta groups, one for each odd prime~$p$, do not have maximal subgroups of infinite index.
+The first author and Garrido (see~\cite{Francoeur}) have further shown that certain non-torsion GGS-groups, namely the generalised Fabrykowski-Gupta groups, one for each odd prime~$p$, do not have maximal subgroups of infinite index.
 In this paper, we extend this result to all non-torsion GGS-groups.
-We recall that a GGS-group acts on the $p$-adic tree for $p$ an odd prime, with generators $a$ and $b$, where $a$ cyclically permutes the $p$ maximal subtrees rooted at the first-level vertices, whereas $b$ fixes the first-level vertices pointwise and is recursively defined by the tuple $(a^{e_1},\dots,a^{e_{p-1}},b)$ which corresponds to the action of~$b$ on the maximal subtrees, for some exponents $e_1,\ldots,e_{p-1}\in\mathbb{F}_p$.
+We recall that a GGS-group acts on the $p$-regular rooted tree (also called the $p$-adic tree) for $p$ an odd prime, with generators $a$ and $b$, where $a$ cyclically permutes the $p$ maximal subtrees rooted at the first-level vertices, whereas $b$ fixes the first-level vertices pointwise and is recursively defined by the tuple $(a^{e_1},\dots,a^{e_{p-1}},b)$ which corresponds to the action of~$b$ on the maximal subtrees, for some exponents $e_1,\ldots,e_{p-1}\in\mathbb{F}_p$.

-\begin{theorem} Let $G$ be a GGS-group acting on the $p$-adic tree, for $p$ an odd prime.
+\begin{theorem} Let $G$ be a GGS-group acting on the $p$-regular rooted tree, for $p$ an odd prime.
 Then every maximal subgroup of $G$ is of finite index.
 Furthermore, if~$G$ is branch, then every maximal subgroup is normal and of index~$p$ in~$G$. \end{theorem}

 There is only one GGS-group that is weakly branch but not branch; this is the GGS-group~$\mathcal{G}$ where the automorphism~$b$ is defined by $(a,\ldots,a,b)$.
 For the group~$\mathcal{G}$, it turns out that there are maximal subgroups that are not normal, nor of index~$p$ in~$\mathcal{G}$.
 Also there are infinitely many maximal subgroups; see Proposition~\ref{pro:constant}.